tiiiecherle/osx_install_config/README.md

 Adjust to your needs and run it.

-11 OS X System and app Preferences
+11 System and app Preferences
 -----
-These are the main scripts described in the beginning of the readme that makes it possible to adjust almost all of the OS X System and app Preferences.
+These are the main scripts described in the beginning of the readme that makes it possible to adjust almost all of the macOS System and app Preferences.

 Adjust to your needs and run them.
 Start with 11a or some parts of the rest will not work as it activates applescript gui-scripting by the terminal.